 One of our readers commented on a previous 3 Legged Thing review to ask whether I had any opinions on their accessory monopod foot, the Docz2.
-At the time I was not familiar with the product, but a quick email was sent, and 3 Legged Thing kindly sent one over for me to review.
+At the time, I was not familiar with the product, but I sent a quick email, and 3 Legged Thing kindly sent one over for me to review.

 The Docz2 monopod foot is a ruggedly built set of collapsible feet that can be attached to almost any monopod from any brand.
-Out of the box, it comes with a 3/8″ 16 stud on it, but this can be quickly removed to reveal a 1/4″ 20 stud beneath it for monopods that use the smaller stud size for their feet.
+Out of the box, it comes with a 3/8″ 16 stud, but you can quickly remove this to reveal a 1/4″ 20 stud beneath it for monopods that use the smaller stud size for their feet.

 Using The Integrated Ball Head

 Whether or not you unlock the ball head will depend on the type of head you are using on your monopod.
 If you have a dedicated monopod head that only has fore and aft tilt control, you will need to unlock the ball every time you use your monopod on ground that is not perfectly flat.
 Without that, you will end up with a wonky horizon.
-If you are using a ball head on top of your monopod, this will allow you to correct your horizons there, and you won’t necessarily need to unlock the ball on the Docz2 foot.
+Using a ball head on top of your monopod will allow you to correct your horizons there, and you won’t necessarily need to unlock the ball on the Docz2 foot.

-If you do need to unlock the ball head on uneven ground, I recommend that you really tighten the ball tension knob to make sure you are still getting enough lateral support.
+If you need to unlock the ball head on uneven ground, I recommend that you tighten the ball tension knob to ensure you are still getting enough lateral support.

 Side Note: I don’t generally recommend using a ball head on top of a monopod.
 It’s much easier to use a dedicated monopod head.
 You can read my guide to the best monopod heads for more details.

 Who Is This For?